demobo/samples/README.md

 * step 2:

-Edit the hosts file

-sudo vi /etc/hosts

-add following line in the file

-127.0.0.1 dev.demobo.com
+run the samples on google app engine console and view http://localhost:PORT on the browser

 * step 3:

-Assign your email address to DEMOBO.developer in main.js

-DEMOBO.developer = "myemail@gmail.com";

-* step 4:

-run the web game on google app engine console and view http://dev.demobo.com:PORT on the browser

-* step 5:

-press ESC to show the connection QR code;

-use de Mobo mobile app to scan the connection code to connect to the game;
+check out developer@demobo.com for documentation